 In his new book, “Our Wild Calling,” Rich Louv explores the topic of our need to connect to wildlife in great depth (it’s a great read and highly recommended).
 Louv writes that “wildlife encounters help calm and quiet us long enough to experience the healing elements of stopping fast time and being absorbed in nature’s slow time.”

-But it’s even more profound that calming us.
+But it’s even more profound than calming us.
 Louv writes that learning to relate to animals makes us more deeply human.
 “The right animals can give a child a deeper capacity for wonder and empathy as well as a set of symbols to help make sense of the world.”
 Bravo Louv!

 We know of the importance of nature experiences to develop a connection to wildlife.
 In one study, over 1000 Singapore residents (age 18-69) were asked about their views towards wildlife, as well as their childhood experiences in nature.
 Most of the respondents held neutral or negative attitudes towards wildlife in the city.
 And over half said they seldom or never played in natural environments or engaged in nature-related activities in their childhood.
 An interesting coincidence?
 Not likely.
 The study suggests that childhood nature experience is the strongest predictor of their attitudes and tolerance toward wildlife.

-We owe it to our kids to give them more than just far away images of nature.
+We owe it to our kids to give them more than just far-away images of nature.
 And we know how we can do that.
 By exposing them to nature in their daily lives, getting nature-based activities on the calendar, focusing our family activities on nature, we can bring nature back into childhood.
 For our children’s sake— and for nature.